DanielFerguson/bullseye/README.md

 - [x] Setup basic TypeScript-based Jest tests.
 - [x] Add Github Actions pipeline to run Jest tests.
-- [ ] Create a ERD for the database structure.
+- [x] Create a ERD for the database structure.
+- [x] Scaffold Jest tests for the CRUD API routes.
 - [ ] Install and setup Prisma with PlanetScale, create the initial migration.
+- [ ] Setup database model seeders for testing.
-- [ ] Write Jest tests for the CRUD API routes to store round information.
+- [ ] Write Jest tests for the CRUD API routes.
 - [ ] Write the CRUD API route functions to satisfy the written tests.
 - [ ] ...